An Identity-Preserved Framework for Human Motion Transfer: Related Works

-Several approaches focus on video motion retargeting from 2D inputs.
-Aberman \textit{et al.}~\cite{aberman2019deep} proposed a two-branch framework with part confidence map as 2D pose representations to clone the performance in a video.
-Abermanet \textit{et al.}~\cite{aberman2019learning} trained a deep neural network to decompose temporal sequences of 2D poses into three components: motion, skeleton, and camera view-angle.
-Recently, Yang \textit{et al.}~\cite{yang2020transmomo} proposed a method can be trained in an unsupervised manner to decompose aforementioned three components: view, shape and motion.
-Their work is named TransMoMo.
-However, the aforementioned methods directly transfer the motion from source subject to target subject, which will result in the motion of the target subject having abnormal motion after synthesis.
+\textbf{Skeleton-based methods} are the most intuitive methods for handling temporal information.
+They can also have fewer parameters than image or video-based ones since the input skeleton data is lower dimensional than images or videos.
+Skeleton-based methods normally consist of three steps: video-to-skeleton estimation, skeleton-to-skeleton transfer (motion retargeting), and skeleton-to-video~\cite{yang2020transmomo}.
+To explore human motions, skeleton-to-skeleton transfer is a mainstream research trend for skeleton-based motion transfer.
+Aberman \textit{et al.}~\cite{aberman2019learning} proposed a two-branch framework with a part confidence map as the 2D pose feature to clone the human motions in a video.
+Then, a deep neural network is trained to decompose temporal sequences of 2D poses into three components: abstract motion, skeleton, and camera view-angle.
+Recently, Yang \textit{et al.}~\cite{yang2020transmomo} proposed TransMoMo that can be trained in an unsupervised manner to decompose the aforementioned three components.
+However, those methods ignore $IM$ information in human movements and will result in unrealistic motion generation.

-More recently, to address the above problem, Xie \textit{et al.}~\cite{xie2021disentangling} proposed a novel network to decompose motion to unique and common features.
-For disentanglement of unique and common features, they employed the gradient reversal layer (GRL)~\cite{ganin2016domain} to restrict the gradient of common features.
-However, their method was not effective for situations where the identity label information is unseen, \textit{i.e.} in-the-wild videos.
-Therefore, we propose a novel disentanglement block containing the MC encoder and ID encoder.
-Meanwhile, the triplet loss~\cite{triplet_loss} is employed to decompose the ID and MC representations.
-In addition, we employ IN layer in the MC encoder to control the identity information in motions and perform the global average-pooling in ID motion encoder to suppress the motion content information.
-Finally, we employ the AdaIN layer to fuse the MC and ID representations statistically.

-Unlike other related works~\cite{chan2019everybody, aberman2019learning, aberman2020skeleton, yang2020transmomo, liu2019liquid}, our model's evaluation metrics need to evaluate whether the identity information is transferred correctly.
-Xie \textit{et al.}~\cite{xie2021disentangling} employed a classification to evaluate the identity information.
-However, the metric is not applied in unseen identity situations.
-If the identity is unknown, their metric will not be applied.
-Thus, we propose an novel quantitative metric by gait recognition algorithm.